acsellers/multitemplate/README.md

 * Implement the template interoperation library
 * Fix up yield function to take fallback template name
 * Content_for function with template name
+* Implement block and end_block

 _To Do:_

+* Write a revel connector
 * Implement the helpers library
-* Implement the inheritence parser inspired by django using content_for and yield
-* Write a revel connector
 * Figure out what other libraries (martini?) could use a connector